offbyone/ideas/content/posts/2020-06-16-direnv-and-pip-tools-together.md

 Successfully installed click-7.1.2
 ```

-This is pretty easy\... but what if you could skip all of these manual steps?
+This is pretty easy... but what if you could skip all of these manual steps?
 Direnv has a way: custom hooks in `~/.config/direnv/direnvrc` that you can reference in your `.envrc` files.
 Here's how I manage my pip-compile automation:

 ``` bash
 function use_pip-tools() {